Killua-github/Killua01/README.md

 　　    "D" for selecting the second half of a day
 ```
 ```
+Analyze Original DAM data for 3 days by DAMFileScan and flysleep::DAMsleep1.

 > kDAMsleep1(yy, mm, dd, hours, mins)

+　　yy; year which is the target period start point in two digits mm; month which is the target period start point in two digits dd; day which is the target period start point in two digits hours; hour which is the target period start point in two digits mins; minute which is the target period start point in two digits
 ```
 ```
+Cut out target DAM data from original DAM data.

 > DAMFileScan(yy, mm, dd, hours, mins, days)

+　　yy; year which is the target period start point in two digits mm; month which is the target period start point in two digits dd; day which is the target period start point in two digits hours; hour which is the target period start point in two digits mins; minute which is the target period start point in two digits
 ```
 ```
+Make doubleplotting graph using individual DAM data.

 > Doubleplot1()
 ```
 ```
+Make doubleplotting graph using average DAM data.

 > Doubleplot2(Marray)

+　　Marray; the return value from Doubleplot1
 ```
 ```
 Save a tTest analysis graph as a png file.